rodrigoDev6/SobraQuanto/exemplos.md

 namespace App\Http\Controllers;

-use App\Models\Clientes;
+use App\Models\Categoria;
 use Illuminate\Http\Request;

-class ClientesController extends Controller
+class CategoriaController extends Controller
 {
     /**
      * Display a listing of the resource.